 What should I expect when my pet needs anesthesia?

 When it is decided that your pet needs anesthesia, expect for your pet to spend the night in our hospital the night before his procedure, and sometimes the night of the procedure as well.
 The anesthesia service will receive a request from the clinician, and an anesthesia student is assigned to the case.
 That student will review your pet’s medical history, perform a physical exam, learn about the procedure being performed and decide on an anesthetic plan especially for your pet.
 The anesthetic plan is then discussed with the anesthesiologist for approval, or a plan in accordance with anesthesiologist-approved standard protocol is used.
 Your pet is then anesthetized according to the approved plan and the procedure is done.
 Once your pet recovers from anesthesia, he is returned to the care of the original student and clinician.

 If my pet is home with me the night before his procedure, what should I do?

-If your pet is having a routine procedure, such as spay/neuter, or dental, and the clinician has allowed you to take your pet home the night before his procedure, it is important that you adhere to any instructions the clinician may give you.
+If your pet is having a routine procedure, such as spay/neuter or dental, and the clinician has allowed you to take your pet home the night before his procedure, it is important that you adhere to any instructions the clinician may have given you.
 These instructions may include not feeding your pet anything after midnight.
-It is also important to have your pet here on time the morning of his procedure, as arriving late may prevent your pet from having the procedure done that day.
+It is also important to have your pet here on time the morning of the procedure, as arriving late may prevent your pet from having the procedure done that day.